Pediatric Orthopedics in Nagpur

 - Closed Reduction and Casting: Non‑invasive realignment and stabilization.

-- Open Reduction and Internal Fixation (ORIF): Surgical alignment and fixation with plates, screws, or rods.
+- Internal Fixation (ORIF): Surgical alignment and fixation with plates, screws, or rods.

 - Osteotomy: Surgical cutting and realignment of bones.